-The following information addresses the most common questions about testicular tumors and serves as a supplement to the discussion that you have with Dr. Shaw.
+The following information addresses the most common questions about testicular tumors, treatments, and management, and serves as a supplement to the discussion that you have with Dr. Shaw.

 Unfortunately, it is common for men to delay reporting these symptoms (up to an average of 5 months).
 Since the tumor can spread during that time, it is important to contact a urologist immediately when you have a symptom.
 The urologist may call for an ultrasound, a simple non-invasive radiologic procedure, to confirm any suspicious lump.
 In addition, he/she will probably ask for a blood sample to check for tumor markers, proteins produced by most testicular malignancies that show up if cancer is present.

 There may be cancer in parts of the body far away from the testicles, such as the lungs and liver.